onetapbeyond/gen_metrics/bench/README.md

 ## GenStage Benchmarks

-The following set of benchmarks are designed to test and measure the runtime impact of `gen_metrics` on a simple GenStage pipeline application.
+The following set of benchmarks are designed to test and measure the runtime impact of GenMetrics on a simple GenStage pipeline application.
 Benchmark specific context is provided in each case along with an analytis of the results.

 ### GenStage Benchmark 1. bench_pipeline.exs